tidepool-org/platform/docs/UpdatedData.md

 - `inputTime` is a UTC string timestamp that defines at what time the patient has entered the meal.
 This field is optional.
 It takes the same format as `time` field.
 - `inputMeal` is a structure describing the meal
   - `inputMeal.meal`: type of meal as defined on the handset, `small | medium | large`.
 This field is optional.
-  - `inputMeal.snack`: is is defined as a snack by the user on the handset, `yes | no`.
+  - `inputMeal.snack`: is defined as a snack by the user on the handset, `yes | no`.
 This field is optional.
-  - `inputMeal.fat`: is is defined as a fat meal by the user on the handset, `yes | no`.
+  - `inputMeal.fat`: is defined as a fat meal by the user on the handset, `yes | no`.
+This field is optional.
+  - `inputMeal.source`: is defined as the source of the meal input: umm for unnannounced meals automatically detected by umm algorithm or manual for manual meal declaration, `umm | manual`.
 This field is optional.

 ```json
 {